 Lavender Bleu Gift Shop and Tea Room

-Charming items for holiday shopping and tea service are combined at this suburban oasis.
+This charming spot combines fanciful shopping with a spot of tea.
 The Tea Room can be booked for up to 32 people, or call ahead to make a reservation for smaller parties.
-A special holiday flavored menu has been developed that includes such delicacies as a cranberry pecan chicken salad sandwich on a mini croissant and seasonal scones in cranberry and pumpkin.
-Reservations suggested; they offer a special Little Ones Tea for $7.95, which includes sorbet, two finger sandwiches, veggies, fruit, dessert and a drink.
+Their special holiday menu includes such delicacies as a cranberry pecan chicken salad sandwich on a mini croissant and seasonal scones in cranberry and pumpkin.
+Reservations highly recommended.
+They offer a special Little Ones Tea for $7.95, which includes finger sandwiches, sorbet and more.

 1877 Willamette Falls Dr.